Ranbir Kapoor Can't Control His Father Rishi Kapoor, Expresses Anger Through His Mom Neetu Instead

 After Rishi Kapoor launched attacks against Anurag Basu in the No Filter interview, Ranbir Kapoor opened up to MidDay by saying that he "Felt really bad for Dada (Anurag Basu), and went ahead by saying that he sends harsh messages to his mother instead, so she can pass it on to Rishi.
 "I have never looked my father in the eye.
 I always look down and speak to him.
 And only say, 'Yes!'
 So, it was very hard for me to confront him on these things.
 But I always pass on a harsh message through my mom.
 What do I do, I can't control him."

-In an interview in May, Neetu Kapoor praised Ranbir Kapoor as, "He's totally down-to-earth, he's simple and he never loses his cool" and Rishi Kapoor actually wanted Neetu to say, "He's a brat.
-He's a bully and he's loud."
+Though Rishi Kapoor has lost his cool several times in the past, Ranbir Kapoor never loses his cool.
+In fact in an interview, Neetu Kapoor praised Ranbir as, "He's totally down-to-earth, he's simple and he never loses his cool."

 Sanju Stands Tall & Proud

-Ranbir Kapoor starrer Sanju is standing tall and proud at the box office and collected Rs 200 Crore in its first week.
-The second weekend will see another big jump in its collections as well.
+Ranbir Kapoor starrer Sanju is standing tall and proud at the box office and the second weekend might see another big jump in its collections.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.